ryami333/guitar-build/README.md

 ![routed-centreblock](routed-centreblock.jpg)
 Both pickup cavities and neck pocket routed on the centreblock.

-The wiring channel is simply a channel that connects any or all cavities in a guitar, which might include pickup cavities, control cavities, pickup-selector switch cavities, and output jack cavities.
+The wiring channel is simply a channel that connects any or all cavities in a guitar (which might include pickup cavities, control cavities, pickup-selector switch cavities, and output jack cavities).
 To keep things simple, I was going to consolidate all of these things into a single cavity on the bottom of the guitar, so on this piece of timber I only needed a single channel which connected the two pickups.

-I freehand-routed this particular cavity with the aid of a big straight-edge on one side - making a jig would have been overkill because it was not going to be visible once the body was glue together, so it did not have to be pretty.
+I freehand-routed this particular cavity with the aid of a big straight-edge on one side.
+Making a jig would have been overkill because it was not going to be visible once the body was glue together, so it did not have to be pretty.

 ![control-channel-routed](control-channel-routed.jpg)
 Freehand-routed wiring channel between the two pickup cavities.
 Not at all pretty, but will be hidden once glued.

-At this point, I was beginning to grow a little tired of the routing, so I decided to do something different and cut the wood into the shape I wanted to make up the body.
-I had to get a *little* bit more serious with my planning here, because I needed to work out the cutting angle I set the dropsaw to and the length to cut each piece to.
+At this point, I was beginning to grow a little tired of the routing, so I decided to do something different and cut the wood into its final shape.
+I had to get a *little* bit more serious with my planning here, because I needed to work out the cutting angle that the dropsaw would be set to and the length to cut each piece.
 I drew the body to my eye, and calculated the resulting angles and lengths.

 ![maths](maths.jpg)
 Doing some quick maths.
 Using year-12 trigonometry in real life!